khunlinnaing/django_create_language_demoproject/README.md

 ## Adding a New Language

-1. Add a new JSON file in the `/swagger` directory for the new language.
-For example, `de.json` for German.
+1. For create new language and page call http://localhost:8000 on your brower.
+2. Create page and language (eg: en, jp, ch) and then create Key for using on frontend.
-2. Add the necessary translation keys and values in the new file.
+3. Add the necessary translation keys and values in the new file.
-3. Make sure the keys match the ones used in the website (e.g., `greeting`, `about`).
+4. Make sure the keys match the ones used in the website (e.g., `greeting`, `about`).
+5. Finally you can call http://localhost:8000/swagger.
+Then you see api dashborad for using this api.

 ## Changing Languages